Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Design of

-The design of \ara\ also pays special attention to the \emph{performance and robustness} required by wireless and applications R\&I. For instance, application R\&I tend to require performance and robustness that are challenging to achieve for early-stage wireless R\&I and commonly used open-source 5G platforms (e.g., OpenAirInterface). \ara\ addresses the challenge by employing high-performance, mature COTS 5G-and-beyond RAN platforms as well as high-capacity, long-distance wireless x-haul platforms while enabling whole-stack programmability as mentioned earlier.
+The design of \ara\ also pays special attention to the \emph{performance and robustness} required by wireless and applications R\&I. For instance, application R\&I tend to require performance and robustness that are challenging to achieve for early-stage wireless R\&I and commonly used open-source 5G platforms (e.g., OpenAirInterface), whose performance lags behind the commercial wireless platforms as of today, e.g., in terms of capacity and reliability in outdoor real-world settings that is often required by rural applications. \ara\ addresses the challenge by employing high-performance, mature COTS 5G-and-beyond RAN platforms as well as high-capacity, long-distance wireless x-haul platforms while enabling whole-stack programmability as mentioned earlier.
 Together with the diverse operation frequencies of \araran\ and \arahaul\ platforms, the mesh network topology and the specific designs of the \ara\ BS sites and UE stations (see Sections~\ref{subsec:BS-site} and \ref{subsec:UE-station}) also facilitate the use of spatial, temporal, and spectral diversity as well as weather-sensor-enabled predictive network adaptation to improve the robustness of x-haul and RAN communications in inclement weathers.